atorch/cnn_land_cover/README.md

 * [ ] Env var for year, use it in all download scripts
 * [ ] Qix spatial index files for shapefiles
 * [ ] Tensorboard
-* [ ] Tune dropout probability, number of filters, number of blocks
 * [ ] Visualizations, including gradients

 # Datasets